Cross Lanes School, 1742-1964

 East Lane House, Newbiggin: Brothers, from Gateshead, 12-year-old, Matthew Moody and his brother Thomas Moody aged 6.

-In addition to those children, there was Jill Armstrong, from Hull aged only 5, living at Prospect House, Thoralby with Mrs. Mary Furnish, widower and her children 13-year-old son, James and sister Martha known as Mattie who was 8 years old.
-The following 2 postcards were sent to Jill Armstrong from her Mum, ?
-Armstrong, and Aunt Janet.
+In addition to those children, there was Jill Armstrong, from Hull aged only 5, living at Stanley House, Thoralby with Mrs. Mary Furnish, widower and her children 13-year-old son, James and sister Martha known as Mattie who was 8 years old.
+The following 2 postcards were sent to Jill Armstrong from her Mum, Mrs Armstrong, and Aunt Janet.
 As Jill is still living her name has not been released on the 1939 ID Register and the following two postcards, are courtesy of her niece, Jennifer Armstrong.

 The postcard is date stamped 4th September 1940 and is addressed to Miss J. Armstrong, c/o Mrs. Furnish, Stanley House, Thoralby, Leyburn, Yorks.
 The message is as follows: "My dear Jill, I am so pleased you are having such a happy time dear.
 I think your letter was very nice, Warwick is very well and sends his love.
 Daddy will write to you tonight.
 Heaps of Love from Mummy XXX.